taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ### Verification Activities and Methods ###
 Verification activities are performed on AADL instance models.
 The AADL models themselves may be verified, or the verification may be invoked on an artifact referenced by the AADL model, e.g., a Simulink model of a detailed design, or actual source code associated with a thread.

 Verification activities invoke verification methods.
 Method registries identify the methods available to the user.
-The verificaiton results are tracked in the ALISA assurance case instance (file with the *assure* extension and displayed as assurance result).
+The verification results are tracked in the ALISA assurance case instance (file with the *assure* extension and displayed as assurance result).

 One set of verification methods are the analysis plugins of OSATE.
 Their registry is called *Plugins*.
 The analysis plugin is called with the system instance (instance model root) as its parameter.
 OSATE analysis plugins report their results through the Eclipse Marker mechanism - they are mapped into a set of result issues in the ALISA assurance case (Assure file).
 >Note that we may have several latency requirements.
 In this case the latency analysis plugin is called only once, and the result for each end to end flow requirement is retrieved from the Eclipse markers.